mui/material-ui/docs/data/base/components/modal/modal.md

 ## Performance

-The content of modal is unmounted when closed.
+The `Modal` component's content is unmounted when it is not open, making it inaccessible.

 If you need to make the content available to search engines or render expensive component trees inside your modal while optimizing for interaction responsiveness it might be a good idea to change this default behavior by enabling the `keepMounted` prop: